soarbear/lite_serial_ros/README.md

 At the same time, as a comparison we run another prgram with non-blocking mode based on pyserial library.
 As a result of the comparison, almost the same results were obtained.
 The Rx time includes reading/writing one of opposite device, reading one of lite_serial_ros, CRC check of lite_serial_node.
 So, the Rx time(around 0.7-0.8ms) is longer than Tx one(0.2-0.3ms).

-The pycode(serial_echo_test.py) is sechduled to uploaded to github as well.
-Feel free to fork and share.
+The python code(python_serial_test.py) is uploaded to github as well.

 blocking mode, lite_serial_ros.jpg
 ![alt text](https://github.com/soarbear/lite_serial_ros/blob/main/image/lite_serial_ros.jpg)